 (2) The Minister may deal with a matter insofar as the Authority cannot deal with it because of subclause (1).

-14. Minister may declare clauses 11 and 13 inapplicable
+14. Minister may declare cl.
+11 and 13 inapplicable

 (1) The Minister may by writing declare that clause 11 or 13 or both of them do not apply in relation to a specified matter either generally or in voting on particular resolutions.